|

 Ph.D. and Master 6-Sigma Master Black Belt

-Statistician Returns 2003 (4th quarter) through 2nd quarter 2010: With the close of 2010's 2nd quarter, let's summarize the 27 complete quarters in which long/short trades have been forecasted since 9/15/03.
+Statistician Returns 2003 (4th quarter) through 2017: With the close of 2013's 4th quarter, let's summarize all 45 complete quarters in which long trades have been forecasted since 9/15/03.
 Results are in the accompanying Chart and Table.
-The TSM approach primarily buys undervalued, fundamentally sound stocks giving quality technical entry points: pullbacks and breakouts.
-Each entry is accompanied by profit and loss exit points: two for profit.
-See trade optimization details in the 8/29/05 report.
-The following chart tracks the account balance and percent drawdown over the 27 quarters.
+The TSM approach primarily buys undervalued, fundamentally sound stocks giving quality technical entry points: primarily pullbacks.
+Each entry is accompanied by profit and loss exit points: two for profit, as shown in an earlier chart above.
+Truthfully, the TSM approach is at its best in a bullish,

-TripleScreenMethod (TSM) Methodology and Results for 2003 to 2010 | ||||||
+TripleScreenMethod (TSM) Methodology and Results for 2003 to 2011 are provided as an example.

 |